LogoLogo

 • Groups

 • Immuta determines unauthorized events based on error messages within Unity Catalog records.
-When the error messages contain expected language, unauthorized events will be available for native query audit for Unity Catalog.
+When the error messages contain expected language, unauthorized events will be available for query audit for Unity Catalog.
 In other cases, it is not possible to determine the cause of an error.

 • Audit for cluster queries do not support UNAUTHORIZED status.
 If a cluster query is unauthorized, it will show FAILURE.